 Postgraduate research in the School of Social and Political Sciences is informed by the expertise of our team of academics, who have long-standing links to industry, government, research organisations and the voluntary sector.

-Our MSc Social Work aims to provide high-quality Social Work education with an international perspective.
-It aims to develop reflective and competent social work practitioners who can practise safely, effectively and confidently in complex environments.
+The programme aims to develop reflective and competent social work practitioners who can practise safely, effectively and confidently in complex environments.
 The School of Health and Social Care has been validated by The Health and Care Professionals Council (HCPC) to deliver the MSc Social Work as a postgraduate professional award in Social Care.

 This advanced programme aims to support social workers in their professional development and upon completion provides a Master’s-level qualification, as recommended by the Social Work Reform Board.